Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Deriving the Gravitational Wave Timing Residual

 \subsection{The Gravitational Wave Timing Residual}

 We solve for the model of an induced gravitational wave timing residual on a pulsar by first considering the time of arrival of photons in successive pulsar periods.
-Photons will travel the radial null geodesic between the pulsar and Earth.
-We start with the spacetime metric:
+Photons will travel the radial null geodesic between the pulsar and the Earth.
+We start with the space-time metric:

 where $h^{TT\hat{r}}_{ij} = h^{TT\hat{r}}_{ij}\big(t_\mathrm{ret}(t,\vec{x})\big)$ is evaluated at the retarded time of the gravitational wave.
 The superscript $TT\hat{r}$ denotes that we are in the transverse-traceless gauge along some axis $\hat{r}$, which is the direction to our source, and $\hat{p}$ is the direction to our pulsar.
 The photon's path to zeroth order in the metric perturbation is $\vec{x}_0(t) \approx \left[ct_\mathrm{obs} - ct\right]\hat{p}$, and we integrate along that path between the endpoints ${(t,r) = (t_\mathrm{obs}-\frac{L}{c}, L) \rightarrow (t_\mathrm{obs}, 0)}$.
 This gives us an expression for the time the first photons are observed on Earth after they were emitted from the pulsar.
 The integral is then repeated for the photons one pulsar period $T$ later.
 The difference in these two expressions gives us the observed pulsar period on Earth, $T_\mathrm{obs} \approx T + \Delta T$, where: